 Parks and green spaces are proven to help people stay physically and mentally well; places where we can all move, breathe, run and play.
 They are an important tool to drive social cohesion, combat loneliness and build community spirit.
-There is a growing body of evidence that recognises the immense value of accessible green space within towns for our wider health and wellbeing.
-A fact recognised by the County Council’s own Health and Wellbeing Strategy.
+The immense value of accessible green space within towns for our physical and mental wellbeing was recognised by Northamptonshire County Council in its Health & Wellbeing Strategy🔗.

 Christina Cork, Chair of Oundle Recreation and Greenspaces Group